By Dr. Perry, PhD

-We have to stop and wonder what affect this is having on our children.
-When smart phones were first introduced they were considered a luxury and few children had them.
-Now it appears that every child has an iPhone, iPad or other smart electronic device.
+We have to stop and wonder what impact this is having on our children.
+When smartphones were first introduced they were considered a luxury and few children had them.
+Now it appears that every child has an iPhone, iPad or other electronic device.
 Children mimic adult behavior.
 They are spending less time playing with each other in order to spend time in isolation with their phone.
 They are not developing the important social skills necessary for adulthood.
-We are creating a generation of individuals who will have trouble connecting with each other in a real world way.
+We are creating a generation of individuals who will have trouble connecting with each other in a real-world way.

 Technology addiction is not yet a disorder recognized by the DSM-5, but it is an umbrella term that may include addictive behavior such as cybersex, online pornography, video gaming, gambling, E-bay, social media, emails and excessive texting.
 It is an information overload that is causing a world wide disconnect from one another and most importantly from ourselves.
 At a recent convention of the American Psychological Association, the results of recent studies were presented.
 Social isolation, loneliness or living alone was a significant factor contributing to premature death.
 Each of these factors were shown to be a more significant risk factor for an early death than obesity.
 It is estimated that 42.6 million Americans over the age of 45 are suffering from loneliness.
 Marriage rates are declining and the number of people living alone is rising.
 Technology is robbing us of time we could be spending forming healthy connections with one another, in person.
 Do you feel the need to stay connected to the world wide web as if it is feeding tube?
 Do you find yourself wishing you had more time to do the things you love?
 If you do, don’t worry… you are not alone.